-This document outlines Civica’s tax strategy in accordance with Schedule 19 of the Finance Act 2016 and concerns the financial year-ended 30 September 2019.
-All references to tax and taxation concern taxes listed in paragraph 15(1) of Schedule 19.
+This document outlines Civica’s tax strategy in accordance with Schedule 19 of the Finance Act 2016 and concerns the financial year-ended 30 September 2021.
+All references to tax and taxation concern taxes listed in paragraph 15(1) of Schedule 19, and Civica regards this publication as complying with the duty under paragraph 16(2).

 Responsibility for Civica’s tax strategy lies with the Civica Group Board.
 The Chief Financial Officer, and Senior Accounting Officer, is responsible for its implementation and control.
 Day-to-day responsibility lies with the UK Group and Divisional Finance teams.